rubygems/guides/setting-up-webauthn-mfa.md

 next: /setting-up-otp-mfa
 ---

-<em class="t-gray">Setting up WebAuthn multifactor authentication</em>
+<em class="t-gray">Setting up WebAuthn multi-factor authentication</em>

-Using WebAuthn for multifactor authentication (MFA) is the best way to protect your account from takeover.
+Using WebAuthn for multi-factor authentication (MFA) is the best way to protect your account from takeover.
 It's stronger and easier to use than [OTP codes](/setting-up-otp-mfa).